 Sorting out Higgs decays

 The Higgs boson has been discovered almost 8 years ago but the investigation of its detailed properties is still a fascinating endeavour.
 A specific Higgs-boson measurement is usually performed by looking at a specific set of particles the Higgs boson can decay into, a so-called final state.
 There are current efforts to define these final states in a mutually exclusive way, so that each Higgs event can be unambiguously classified.
-In this master thesis, you will use state-of-the-art simulation tools to perform a subset of this classification procedure.
+In this Bachelor thesis, you will use state-of-the-art simulation tools to perform a subset of this classification procedure.